 Maine: The Palace Diner (Biddeford)

-The old train dining car that makes up The Palace Diner was built in Lowell, Massachusetts, after which it was moved to Biddeford, where it has been operating since 1927.
-Open every day from 8:00 a.m. to 2:00 p.m., it’s a fantastic breakfast and lunch spot with a classic menu and a unique atmosphere.
+The old train dining car that houses the Palace Diner was built in Lowell, Massachusetts, after which it was moved to Biddeford, where it has been operating since 1927.
+Open every day from 8 a.m. to 2 p.m., it’s a fantastic breakfast and lunch spot with a classic menu and a unique atmosphere.
 Their buttermilk flapjacks, breakfast sandwiches, hash eggs, and Palace potatoes are fan favorites you don’t want to miss out on.

 Old South Mountain Inn/Yelp